sutrolabs/census-docs/destinations/pardot.md

 * [Rockset](https://docs.getcensus.com/sources/rockset)
 * [Snowflake](https://docs.getcensus.com/sources/snowflake)

-After connecting your warehouse, your **Connections** page should have both your data warehouse and your Pardot source listed.
+After connecting your warehouse, your **Destinations** page should have both your data warehouse and your Pardot source listed.

 ### Step 3: Create your model